My review of Zombie Economics by John Quggin

 - Dynamic stochastic general equilibrium

-- Trickle down economics
+- Trickle-down economics

 There are elements of truth in Quggin’s arguments, but the big picture is off.
-He is trying to explain the financial crisis of 2007 in terms of a euphorically acceptance of economic ideas that lead to policy that lead to the crisis.
-He paints a picture that people who believe in personal freedom and smaller more responsible government are fringe.
+He is trying to explain the financial crisis of 2007 in terms of a euphorically acceptance of economic ideas that lead to a policy that lead to the crisis.
+He paints a picture that people who believe in personal freedom and smaller, more responsible government are fringe.

-For example, great economists from the the Austrian school of economic thought like Hayek are labeled by Quiggin as extremist and fringe :
+For example, great economists from the Austrian school of economic thought like Hayek are labeled by Quiggin as extremist and fringe :

-I personally think the bailouts were a waste.
+I think the bailouts were a waste.
 I have no problem with a balanced budget.
 I do not know what he is talking about.
 Do you?

-Throughout his book Quiggin argues for a mixed economy.
-The word mixed or moderate gives people warm fuzzies, but in my book it is another word for government managed economics.
+Throughout his book, Quiggin argues for a mixed economy.
+The word mixed or moderate gives people warm fuzzies, but in my book, it is another word for government-managed economics.

-Quiggin states how market liberalism has been a central idea for more than thirty years in economics.
-He argues is it is not always the optimal solution to replace the public sector with the private sector.
+Quiggin states how to market liberalism has been a central idea for more than thirty years in economics.
+He argues it is not always the optimal solution to replace the public sector with the private sector.
 He gives specific examples such as the British Rail track was renationalized in 2002.
 He further points out how the telecommunications industry has had mixed results with privatization.
 He is 100% wrong on this.
 Even his best examples have flaws, let alone the general rule.

-There is no way he can convince me someone who has lived a good part of his life in Eastern Europe that there is some optimal medium between public and private companies.
-Public companies are economic disasters, private companies are clean and cheap prices for consumers.
+There is no way he can convince me of someone who has lived a good part of his life in Eastern Europe that there is some optimal medium between public and private companies.
+Public companies are economic disasters; private companies are clean and cheap prices for consumers.
 Telecommunications is a prime example.
-Phones use to be so expensive, now every teenager has one and can sms their friends.
-In fact I do not even have a phone as I do everything on the Internet, in fact there are free phone to land line numbers if you are smart you can find online.The central idea behind Quiggin’s book is charming, and his writing style makes it worth buying, but me being a libertarian economist will respectfully disagree with his ideas.
+Phones use to be so expensive, now every teenager has one and can SMS their friends.
+I do not even have a phone as I do everything on the Internet, in fact there is a free phone to landline numbers if you are smart you can find online.The central idea behind Quiggin’s book is charming, and his writing style makes it worth buying, but me being a libertarian economist will respectfully disagree with his ideas.

-Quiggin points out how New Zealand in the 1990s tried to privatize their hospitals and it was a disaster.
-My rebuttal is I do not know how they did it but I suspect it was not how Poland is doing it.
+Quiggin points out how New Zealand in the 1990s tried to privatize their hospitals, and it was a disaster.
+My rebuttal is I do not know how they did it, but I suspect it was not how Poland is doing it.
 Poland is successfully and slowly privatizing it’s hospitals.
 I think it was government officials who messed up the New Zealand system, rather than privatization that caused the problem.

 Zombie Economics is incorrect on the privatization argument.
 I could write a book on this.
 Almost without exception, anything the government does free market can do with high quality and lower price.
-Go to a museum of communism with your blackberry or iPhone and you will get the idea.
+Go to a museum of communism with your blackberry or iPhone, and you will get the idea.

 Under standard assumptions about the way the economy works, all the benefits of additional investment go to those whose savings finance that investment.
-That is, cutting taxes for the rich may lead them to save and invest more, thereby making themselves still richer, but there is no reason to expect any benefit for the rest of the community, except to the extent that the cost of the original tax cut is partially defrayed. – (Quiggin Zombie Economics page 157)
+That is, cutting taxes for the rich may lead them to save and invest more, thereby making themselves still more productive, but there is no reason to expect any benefit for the rest of the community, except to the extent that the cost of the original tax cut is partially defrayed. – (Quiggin Zombie Economics page 157)

 I do not think it is the role of government to try to make everyone and everything equal but more to protect our individual rights.